idleberg/Bootstrap-Listr/README.md

 ### Gulp

 [Gulp](http://gulpjs.com/) tasks are used to configure and build your app.
 You can install Gulp globally using `npm install gulp -g`.

-Alternatively, you can run Gulp tasks manually:
+Follow these steps to build your app:

-1. Use `gulp init` to copy base files (or use `gulp upgrade` to preserve an existing setup)
+1. Use `gulp init` to copy base files (or `gulp upgrade` to preserve an existing setup)
 2. Setup the application using `gulp setup`

-To change the default highlighter.js theme, you can run `gulp hljs`.
-Just make sure you haven't merged your assets prior to this.
-You can merge your assets afterwards using `gulp merge`.

-For your convenience, you can also run `tools/setup.sh` to install all Node packages and the setup tasks.
+For your convenience, you can also run `tools/setup.sh` to perform all of the above steps.

 ### CDN